Jaishankar's PoK remark leaves Pak fuming, says India 'seriously jeopardising peace'

 During his nearly 75-minute press interaction, the minister touched upon wide-ranging issues pertaining to country's foreign relations, including strategic ties and issues with the US, engagement with China and New Delhi's status at the global stage.

-Amidst concerns expressed by some countries and the UN human rights organisation over situation in Kashmir, Jaishankar said international audience understands what were India's reasons for abrogating Article 370.
+Amidst concerns expressed by some countries and the UN human rights organisation over the situation in Kashmir, Jaishankar said international audience understands what were India's reasons for abrogating Article 370.

 "It was a temporary provision which is not often used in the analysis of events.
 The provision had actually become dysfunctional.
-It was being arbitraged by some narrow set of people for their own gains.
+It was being arbitraged by some narrow set of people for their own gains."

 Last month, the government abrogated Article 370 from Jammu and Kashmir to withdraw its special status as well as announced bifurcation of the state into two union territories --Jammu and Kashmir, and Ladakh.